Get Bus Rapid Transit Updates

 Subscribe to receive Bus Rapid Transit updates directly to your inbox!
 Learn more about program milestones, engagement opportunities, and events.
 You may unsubscribe at any time.

-Bus Rapid Transit is coming to Metro Vancouver!
-Bus Rapid Transit, or BRT, is a form of bus-based rapid transit that provides high-frequency service in dedicated lanes with transit signal priority.
-This service uses stations instead of bus stops to make waiting more comfortable and to make boarding more efficient.
+Bus Rapid Transit, or BRT, is a form of bus-based rapid transit that will provide fast, frequent, and reliable service using dedicated lanes with transit signal priority.
+BRT systems also provide stations instead of bus stops to make waiting more comfortable and boarding more efficient.

 BRT is cost-effective to build because it can be implemented at street level while optimizing existing infrastructure.
 Another key advantage of BRT is that it can often be planned, constructed, and deployed in significantly less time compared to rail alternatives.
-This means we’ll be able to deliver the benefits of rapid transit to more people across the region, sooner.
+This means we’ll be able to deliver the benefits of rapid transit to more people, sooner.

 We’re in the early stages of an ambitious plan to build up to nine BRT corridors across the region over the next decade.
-King George Boulevard, Langley – Haney Place, and Metrotown – North Shore have been selected as the first three corridors to advance to further planning, engagement, and implementation.
+King George Boulevard, Langley – Haney Place, and Metrotown – North Shore are the first three corridors to advance to further planning, engagement, and implementation.

 No need to pre-plan, check schedules, or worry about wait times.
 With BRT’s enhanced reliability and frequency, your experience couldn’t be easier: just turn up and go.